SDEs with critical general distributional drifts: sharp solvability and blow-ups: Critical divergence and the constant in many-particle Hardy inequality

 where the LHS is, clearly, more general that $b \in \mathbf{MF}_\delta$.
 So, one can use this representation for divergence-free $b$, put the anti-symmetric matrix $Q$ in the diffusion coefficients, and then prove uniqueness of the weak solution to Cauchy problem for the Kolmogorov parabolic equation by working in the standard Hilbert triple $W^{1,2} \hookrightarrow L^2 \hookrightarrow W^{-1,2}$, see \cite{QX}.

 2. Assuming that $b \in \mathbf{MF}_\delta$, ${\rm div\,}b=0$, Sem\"{e}nov \cite{S} proved two-sided Gaussian bounds

 where $p(t,s,x,y)$ is the heat kernel of the Kolmogorov operator $-\nabla \cdot a \cdot \nabla + b \cdot \nabla$ with measurable symmetric uniformly elliptic $a$.
 He used Moser's method to prove the upper bound.
 His proof of the lower bound is based on a substantial modification of Nash's method.
 Next, Qian-Xi \cite{QX} established two-sided Gaussian bounds for all $q=\nabla Q \in \mathbf{BMO}^{-1}$.
-The approach of \cite{S} can be extended to the drifts having singular divergence, and allows to obtain lower and upper Gaussian bounds that hold either independently or simulatneously, cf.\,Remark \ref{heat_rem}.

 Having two-sided Gaussian bounds greatly simplifies the analysis of the corresponding diffusion process, e.g.\, one obtains right away the Feller propagator, the continuity of trajectories follows easily from the Kolmogorov continuity criterion.
 Let us show how the tightness of the martingale solutions $\mathbb P_x^n$ of the approximating SDEs \eqref{approx_sdes5} follows from the upper Gaussian bound (our underlying goal here is to demonstrate how natural condition $b \in \mathbf{MF}_\delta$ is).
 The tightness argument requires, as its point of departure, the estimate